cortex-lab/phy/design/merge-view-workflow.md

 Undoing that merge restores both the original clusters and the complete Merge workspace as it existed immediately before `G`.
-Redoing it reapplies the merge and exits Merge mode again.
+Redoing it reapplies the merge and restores the singleton post-merge continuation workspace. `Undo` is available in that continuation workspace and targets the committed merge directly.
+A manually entered workspace that has not committed a merge still cannot undo an earlier curation action.
 This special restoration applies only to merges initiated from Merge mode; ordinary merge undo behavior remains unchanged.

 Workspace transfers and reordering are temporary UI operations and do not create entries in the clustering undo stack.